 So, what’s the big deal with using Selenium and Cucumber together?

 Where at all possible, we should not use the web GUI for functional verification.
-Functionality of a feature should be tested at API layer by integration tests.
+The functionality of a feature should be tested at the API layer by integration tests.

 UI should only be reserved for checking the user flows through the application, or end-to-end tests and making sure relevant expected modules or widgets are present on the page as the user navigates from one page to another.